 How have populist stances evolved over the last 18 months and what have been the knock-on implications?
 To what degree has discussion over global protectionism had tangible impact on trade flows? (reflecting on HSBC report on potential losses)

 Are we seeing light at the end of the tunnel within Latin America?
 Could uncertainty over US policy derail this?
 How important are ongoing efforts to improve transparency and root out corruption in regaining trade confidence?

+Moderator: Shannon Manders, Editorial Director, Global Trade Review (GTR)

+Panellists:

+Daniel Schmand, Chair, ICC Banking Commission and Global Head of Trade Finance, Deutsche Bank

+Percy Batliwalla, Head of Global Trade and Supply Chain Finance, Bank of America Merrill Lynch

+Paul Thanos, Director for Finance and Insurance Industries, Department of Commerce

+Rubens V. Amaral, Chief Executive Officer, Bladex

+Marc Auboin, Economic Counselor, World Trade Organisation

-10:40-11:10 Coffee break (parallel with press conference)
+10:30-11:00 Coffee break (parallel with press conference)